 Anti-Villain: Well, sort of...
 He's generally on the same side as the heroes, but fulfills every other requirement for Bond Villainy but that one crucial point.

 Awesomeness by Analysis: He instantly displays masterful juggling skills in Jingo ("A few melons are nothing after Ankh-Morpork") and can solve the Times' Sudoku puzzles in under 15 seconds.

-The Extremist Was Right: Vetinari's original plans to stabilise Ankh-Morpork, which included legalising the Thieves' Guild and winding down operations such as the Watch and the Post Office - which, odd as they sound, worked.
+The Extremist Was Right: Vetinari's original plans to stabilize Ankh-Morpork, which included legalizing the Thieves' Guild and winding down operations such as the Watch and the Post Office - which, odd as they sound, worked.
 Of course, now the city is functioning properly again, he can afford to wind all that stuff up again.

 Hidden Depths: The reveal of his relationship with Lady Margolotta in The Fifth Elephant and subsequent books, after formerly being treated as basically asexual.
 He's also extremely competent in combat, as seen in Night Watch, and he's a master of stealth, having been trained as an Assassin.
 How good is he at stealth?
 He failed his Stealth final in Assassin school because the test taker marked him absent.